Skip to main content Skip to footer

 workbook.Worksheets["Big Number"].Range["B2"].NumberFormat = "#.0000";

-The numbers appear with and without a number format, as shown in the image below:
+The numbers will appear with and without the proper number formatting, as shown in the image below:

 Add leading or trailing zeros to the Decimal number in .NET apps with C# Excel API